Next PostCan we lower our risk of Breast Cancer?

 I think research is a big key for setting up a sustainable business.
 I think listening to what the consumer wants to see in terms of a product.

-At one point we were focused on a ‘professional’ image and had outer boxes created to be seen as ‘instagrammable’ but we quickly learned they were in fact just additional waste and to our consumers were not important.
+At one point we were focused on a ‘professional’ image and had outer boxes created to be seen as ‘instagrammable’ .
+We quickly learned they were in fact just additional waste and to our consumers were not important.

 We wholeheartedly believe there is no need to create waste for the sake of aesthetic, but it is all lessons learnt.
 The environment is more important than trying look professional.